Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 Granted, while there’s a lack of rehabilitation benefit under this plan, it’s important to note that 100% of the monthly payout will be activated in the event of moderate disability (inability to perform two out of six ADLs).

 NTUC Income’s Care Secure offers decent coverage with a support benefit (initial payout) of up to 600% of the disability benefit, a dependent benefit of 25% of the disability benefit every month for up to 36 months and death benefit of 300% of the disability benefit.

 Moreover, NTUC policyholders are also privy to exclusive offers that range from shopping discounts to luxury staycations deals.

-But one significant stumbling block is that its monthly benefit is inclusive of CareShield Life’s payout.
-To compare, GREAT CareShield Advantage and Singlife CareShield Standard both offer monthly benefits in addition to the basic payout, which simply means you’re able to get more at the end of the day.
+But one significant stumbling block is that its monthly payout is inclusive of CareShield Life’s payout.
+To compare, GREAT CareShield Advantage and Singlife CareShield Standard both offer monthly payout in addition to the basic payout, which simply means you’re able to get more at the end of the day.